-For example, do you need an all-purpose family vehicle?
-For reasons of safety and economy, and to avoid the risk of breakdown or the cost of repairs in a family car, you might opt for a new vehicle that meets the latest emission and fuel efficiency standards and carries a lengthy factory warranty.
+For example, do you need an all-purpose family ride?
+In the interest of safety and economy—and to avoid the risk of a breakdown or costly repairs—you might opt for a new vehicle that meets the latest emission and fuel efficiency standards and carries a lengthy factory warranty.

-If you need a car mainly for your commute to work, however, that leads to different considerations.
-Do you have a long-distance commute and want a new car that may outlast your car loan?
-Or a short commute in stop-and-go city traffic, for which a cheaper, used car—one that you wouldn’t sweat a ding over—might fit the bill?
+But if you need a car mainly for your commute to work, you have different options.
+Do you have a long-distance commute and want a new model that will outlast its loan?
+Or a short commute in stop-and-go city traffic, for which a more affordable used car—one that you wouldn’t sweat a ding over—might fit the bill?

-New: Car dealers often will offer steep discounts and have factory rebates available on a new car, drastically reducing the sticker price, especially toward the end of a model year.
-Plus, financing may be on more favorable terms.
+New: Dealers often will offer steep discounts and have factory rebates available on a new vehicle, drastically reducing the sticker price, especially toward the end of a model year.
+Plus, they may provide financing on more favorable terms.

-Used: Used cars are cheaper because 30% to 40% of a car’s value is lost in the first two or three years.
-You can hardly buy a new car under $15,000, but you have a wide selection of used cars at that price, with features that would cost you a bundle in a new car.
-Use this calculator to compare the various price factors in new vs. used car purchases.
+Used: You can hardly buy a new car under $15,000, but you have a wide selection of used ones at that price, with features which would cost you a bundle in a new car.
+On average, you’ll spend $756 less every year on a used vehicle, according to our calculator, which can help you compare various price factors in new vs. used purchases.

-New: A factory warranty covering major operating parts is a huge plus in a new car, eliminating most of the worry about unexpected expense.
-Especially as cars are loaded up with more electronics, this guarantee of maintenance and repair is very appealing.
+New: A factory warranty covering major operating parts in a new car eliminates most of the worry about unexpected expenses.
+With more in-vehicle electronics than ever, this guarantee of maintenance and repair presents great appeal.

-Used: The factory warranty still may be available on a used car, and you save that initial hit on depreciation.
+Used: The factory warranty still may be available for a used car, and you save the initial hit on depreciation.
 This is especially true of certified pre-owned (CPO) vehicles offered by dealers.
 But be careful: These often have huge markups.
 You also have the option to purchase an independent extended warranty.

 New: Theoretically, you can order anything you like in a new car.
 But practically speaking, the incentives to buy a car off the lot can be so enticing that it’s a difficult choice to spend more for just the right color.